Your 10-minute tour

 🧮

-How the math works: For food, it's 60% Nutri-Score + 30% additives + 10% organic bonus.
+How the math works: For food, it's 70% Nutri-Score + 30% additives.
 For cosmetics and cleaners, we start at 100 and subtract for each hazardous ingredient.
 Sources are cited in the app under Profile → About.

 3 The single most important setup